|

 Once I've acquired as much relevant information as possible I'll produce an assortment of thumbnail sketches on paper exploring various ideas and appropriate design elements.
 Occasionally I'll hone my vision further by choosing various elements from my thumbnails to combine into more detailed sketches.

-Finally, I'll produce one to three (sometimes more) varied concepts for the client to review using desktop publishing software; depending upon the client, the concepts are either presented in person or emailed as pdf files.
-Typically one concept is my proposed 'best solution' for the project, a second represents a 'design risk' for the client, while the third is 'design safe' with respect to the client.
+Finally, I'll produce one to three (sometimes more) varied concepts for the client to review using desktop publishing software; depending upon the circumstances, the concepts are either presented in person or emailed as pdf files.
+Typically one concept is my proposed 'best solution' for the project, a second represents a 'design risk' for the client (based on our previous conversations), while the third is 'design safe' with respect to the client.

 Producing the Final Design